1871fotc/fotc/docs/walks/jewish-trail.md

 ## Phyliss Mary Peixetto

-(The x in Peixetto is pronounced z.)
+(The "x" in Peixetto is pronounced "z".)

 She was a descendant of a man by that name, who led the entire Jewish Community of America.
 There is a well‑known painting in the Library of the US Congress, showing him with a Jewish delegation which was congratulating George Washington on his victory over the colonial power and assuring him of their loyalty.